Closed for the 2022 season.

 What are your hours of operation?

 We’re open 7 days a week during bloom season.

 You don’t have to be a marathon runner.
 We try to make it easy on all our guests by providing parking right next to our fields.
-The farthest you’ll walk is 300 meters to our hyacinths and daffodils and only on busy days.
-For the 2019 festival there will be a tractor ride to the tulip fields.
+For 2022 we suggest that those with mobility restrictions come later in April as our early flowers are the furthest from the parking area.

 Tulips are treats that everyone should be able to enjoy!
-So, we provide handicap parking on a gravel area right next to our fields.
-The area is marked with the Handicap Decal.
+So, we provide handicap parking on a gravel area right next to our entrance booth.
+The area is marked with the Accessible Parking Decal.
 Spaces are limited, so if you require an area to unload wheelchairs and walkers, we urge you to come early, especially on weekends.

-The great news is, on a dry day, it should be possible to manage on our bark paths along the front of our fields; but it will be more difficult to navigate the entire field.
+The great news is, on a dry day, it should be possible to manage on our paths along the front of our fields; but it will be more difficult to navigate the entire field.
 It’s best to keep your visit to non-rainy days (yes, we have them), if using a wheelchair, walker or if you have difficulty walking.
-We also have a covered viewing area for those who are less mobile; there you can sit and enjoy a coffee and fresh Stoopwaffle, while enjoying a beautiful view of our tulips.
+Umbrella strollers and other strollers with smaller wheels are not recommended at the field.

 Because we value the delicate tulip, and because this is a working farm, we limit where our guests can walk.
-You can” tiptoe” around the perimeter of our fields and along our “Tulip Paths” through the middle of our tulip fields.
-There is no walking allowed in between the rows of tulips, to prevent damage to the plants.
+You can” tiptoe” around the perimeter of our fields and along our “tulip paths” through the middle of our tulip fields.
+There is no walking allowed along narrow tractor tracks in between the rows of tulips, to prevent damage to the plants.

 We won’t keep you confined to one path, though.
 We now have several!
 We have new paths between our daffodils and hyacinths.
 The hyacinths are particularly delicate – they bruise easily – so we keep a small fence around that part of our fields.
 But, feel free to walk along the paths and take in their sensational scent!